Scientific applications for a testing workstation

 $ paraview

 Firstoff, check "Don't show this window again" in the splash screen and click the Close button.
 After doing so, adjust the main window dimensions (maybe to cover your entire desktop work space).
 Select Settings... from the Edit menu.
-In the "Render View" tab, uncheck "Use FXAA" [1].
+In the "Render View" tab, check "Use FXAA" and, after toggling advanced properties on (click on the button with the little gear icon, to do so), set "Endpoint Search Iterations" to 1.
 In the "Color Palette" tab, load the "White background" palette, and then set a black color for "Edges".
 All the other settings may be kept at their default values.

 Check the following options in the View menu: Color Map Editor, Information, Pipeline Browser, Properties.